Difference Between Depression and Low Mood

 Because the causes of depression are very complex, the treatments of depression also require a diverse approach, specifically including the following types of treatment:

-Commonly used medications for depression include selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), atypical antidepressants, tricyclic antidepressants (Tricyclic and tetracyclic antidepressants) and monoamine oxidase inhibitors (MAOI), etc. However, it’s worth noting that not all people with depression need to take medication, and every drug has some side effects.
-Therefore, people with depression need to communicate closely with their family doctors or psychiatrists regarding questions like “do I need to take medication” and “what medications to take.”
+Commonly used medications for depression include selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), atypical antidepressants, tricyclic antidepressants (Tricyclic and tetracyclic antidepressants) and monoamine oxidase inhibitors (MAOI), etc. However, it’s worth noting that not all people with depression need to take medication, and every drug has some adverse reaction and dependency.
+Therefore, people with depression need to communicate closely with their family doctors or psychiatrists regarding questions like “do I need to take medication”, “what medications to take” and “what are the adverse reaction and withdrawal symptoms of the medication”.

 A comprehensive study in 2023 showed that psychotherapy was as effective as drug therapy in the short term and more effective in the long term.
 Many psychotherapy approaches are pretty effective on depression, such as Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Emotion-focused Therapy (EFT), psychodynamic therapy, interpersonal therapy (IPT), etc. Each approach has its uniqueness, and many professionals combine multiple approaches at the same time.
 Therefore, it is very important to find a right professional for you and a treatment you like.